WeitzGroup/MAGEmodel_covid19_GA/README.md

 Figures made for the report are generated using R 3.5.3 using the file: *MappingCovidCounty.R* . <br>
 The generated figures are saved to the *figures* directory. <br>
 Data required for simulations and mapping is found in the *data* directory. <br>
-The report is stored in the *Report* directory.
+The reports are stored in the *Report* directory.

+For the manuscritpt figures were generated in R 4.0.0 using the file: *msFigures.R* <br>
+These figures are saved to the *msFigures* directory.